 Now you’re ready to fold up your foil pack.
 Bring the bottom and top sides up to meet above the middle of the fish and fold over a couple of times.
 Then fold up each side.

-To bake, heat the oven to 400 degrees, then place the foil packs onto a sheet pan.
+To bake, heat the oven to 400 degrees Fahrenheit, then place the foil packs onto a sheet pan.
 Put into the oven and bake for about 12-15 minutes.
 When you take the foil pack out of the oven, be very careful to avoid the hot steam when you unwrap it.
 The fish should be tender and flaky—if it needs more time, just rewrap it and put it back in the oven for a few minutes.
+Serve with lemon wedges on the side.

-Can you make foil packets ahead of time?
+Can you make tilapia foil packets ahead of time?

 Yes!
 This is one of the reasons why foil packs are so perfect for camping trips.
 You can assemble them in advance, put them in a cooler, and take them to wherever you are going.
 If you’re cooking them at home, foil packs can be kept in the refrigerator for several hours.
 If you are traveling with your foil packs, double up on the foil or use heavy-duty foil, just to make sure there are no leaks in your cooler.